-- Ap1 2.6.1 If you are not a UK, EU, EEA or Swiss national or their family member, then you will be eligible to pay a UK fee if: - Ap1 2.6.2 You have been granted indefinite leave to remain in the UK (i.e. not on a temporary visa); and - a) you have been ordinarily and lawfully resident in the UK and islands for at least three years prior to the first day of the Seasonal Academic Year of the module; and - b) you will be ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic Year of your module. - Ap1 2.6.3 You have been granted refugee status; or are the spouse, civil partner or child of a refugee; and - you will be ordinarily and lawfully resident in the UK on the first day of the academic year of your module; and - b) you have not ceased to be resident in the UK since being granted leave to remain; and - c) if you are the spouse or civil partner of a person granted refugee status, you must have been their spouse or civil partner at the time of them submitting their asylum application.
+- Ap1 2.6.3 You are a family member of a national from outside of the UK, EEA and Switzerland who has been granted a settled status, if you are one of the following: - a) a spouse or civil partner. - b) a direct descendant of the person or the person's spouse or civil partner who is under the age of 21; e.g. child or grandchild.
+Those who are 21 years or over will need to provide evidence of dependency. - Ap1 2.6.4 You will be eligible to pay a UK fee if the below applies to you; - Ap1 2.6.5 You are a family member of a national from outside of the UK, EEA and Switzerland who is settled in the UK on the first day of the Seasonal Academic Year of your module and the below apply: - a) you have been ordinarily resident in the UK and Islands for the three years prior to the first day of Seasonal Academic Year of your module; and - b) you are ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic Year of your module: - Ap1 2.6.6 You have been granted refugee status; or are the spouse, civil partner or child of a refugee; and - you will be ordinarily and lawfully resident in the UK on the first day of the academic year of your module; and - b) you have not ceased to be resident in the UK since being granted leave to remain; and - c) if you are the spouse or civil partner of a person granted refugee status, you must have been their spouse or civil partner at the time of them submitting their asylum application.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023

-- Ap1 2.6.4 You are resident in England and Wales and have been granted Humanitarian Protection or Stateless Person leave; or are the spouse or civil partner or child of a person listed; and - a) you will be ordinarily and lawfully resident in England on the first day of the Seasonal Academic Year of the module; and - you have not ceased to be resident in the UK since being granted leave to remain; and - c) if you are the spouse or civil partner of a person granted refugee status, you must have been their spouse or civil partner at the time of them submitting their asylum application. - Ap1 2.6.5 You are resident in England and Wales and have been granted Indefinite Leave to remain as a bereaved partner; and - a) you will be ordinarily and lawfully resident in England on the first day of the Seasonal Academic Year of the module; and - b) you have not ceased to be resident in the UK since being granted leave to remain. - Ap1 2.6.6 You have been granted leave to remain under article 67 of the Immigration Act 2016; and - a) you will be ordinarily and lawfully resident in either England, Wales or Northern Ireland on the first day of the academic year of your module. - b) you have not ceased to be resident in the UK since being granted limited leave to remain. - Ap1 2.6.7 You are resident in Wales, and have been granted Discretionary leave, or Leave to remain on the grounds of family or private life; or are a spouse, civil partner, or child of a person listed above; and - a) you will be ordinarily and lawfully resident in Wales on the first day of the Seasonal Academic Year of your module; and - b) you have been ordinarily and lawfully resident in the UK and islands for at least three years prior to the first day of the Seasonal Academic Year of the module; and
+- Ap1 2.6.7 You are resident in England and Wales and have been granted Humanitarian Protection, Stateless Person leave or you have relocated to the UK from Afghanistan and have been granted leave to remain under the Relocation and Assistance scheme; or are the spouse or civil partner or child of a person listed; and - a) you will be ordinarily and lawfully resident in England or Wales on the first day of the Seasonal Academic Year of the module; and - b) you have not ceased to be resident in the UK since being granted leave to remain; and - c) if you are the spouse or civil partner of a person granted Humanitarian Protection, Stateless Person leave or leave to remain under the Relocation and Assistance scheme, you must have been their spouse or civil partner at the time of their Home Office application being made. - Ap1 2.6.8 You are resident in England and Wales and have been granted Indefinite Leave to remain as a bereaved partner; and - a) you will be ordinarily and lawfully resident in England on the first day of the Seasonal Academic Year of the module; and - b) you have not ceased to be resident in the UK since being granted leave to remain. - Ap1 2.6.9 You have been granted leave to remain under article 67 of the Immigration Act 2016; and - you will be ordinarily and lawfully resident in either England, Wales or Northern Ireland on the first day of the academic year of your module. - b) you have not ceased to be resident in the UK since being granted limited leave to remain.